Axiom Space: History

 Former Axiom Space CEO Michael T. Suffredini was previously the program manager for the International Space Station (ISS) from 2005 to 2015.
 After retiring from NASA, Suffredini and Kam Ghaffarian started Axiom Space to target the emerging commercial spaceflight market.
 Ghaffarian is an engineer and entrepreneur who sold his company, Stinger Ghaffarian Technologies, Inc., a large NASA contractor, to KBR in 2018.
 Ghaffarian is also the Executive Chairman of Quantum Space.

 The company was selected by NASA to provide the first commercial destination module on the ISS.
-Axiom Space also announced in March 2020 a contract with SpaceX to fly commercial astronauts to the ISS via Falcon 9 and Crew Dragon scheduled for March 2022; the launch took place on 8 April 2022 and the crew returned on 25 April.
+Axiom Space also announced in March 2020 a contract with SpaceX to fly commercial astronauts to the ISS via Falcon 9 and Crew Dragon scheduled for March 2022; the launch took place on April 8, 2022 and the crew returned on April 25.

 The company had 110 employees as of February 2021, with offices located in Houston and Los Angeles.

+In December 2025, Axiom Space signed a definitive agreement for a $100 million equity investment from the Hungarian firm 4iG Group.
+The capital increase, structured in two tranches through March 2026, established 4iG as an anchor investor and the first Hungarian company to hold an ownership stake in the firm.
+The partnership is intended to support the development of Axiom Station and its role in the space-based data economy, including collaboration on an Orbital Data Center for in-orbit data processing.